 Introducing the prophets

-In order to cover our subject to an at least satisfactory level, we chose to divide the book into sixteen chapters, some of which contain several discrete sections covering specific prophets or particular aspects of the vast subject of prophets and prophecy.
-As noted in the Preface, the coverage is not comprehensive.
-Important prophecies like the Suffering Servant in Isaiah 53 or Daniels dream relating to the Last Days in Daniel 7 get little mention.
-But this book is for Joe Bloggs, “Monsieur tout le monde”, in order to encourage and inspire ordinary folk to dig deeper into the Bible and learn about the Prophets of the Bible.
+In order to help us cover our subject to an acceptable level, we will divide the book into sixteen chapters, often containing discrete sections covering specific prophets or particular aspects of the vast subject of prophets and prophecy.
+As noted in the Preface, the coverage is not fully comprehensive; justice is hardly done concerning many, maybe most, of the prophecies in the Bible.
+But this book is for Joe Bloggs, to encourage ordinary folk to dig deeper into the Bible and learn more about the Prophets of the Bible.
 It is also written by an ordinary bloke that claims no outstanding ministerial or theological pedigree.
 His main claims are he loves the Lord, has seriously studied the subject, has tried to cast aside factional hang-ups and popular talking points and is himself on a journey.

 Chapter 1: Introducing the prophets – this chapter.